“MAGNIFICENT PEAKS, REMOTE VALLEYS & HIGH PASSES”

 Entry into Bhutan (Paro Airport) is by Druk Air or Bhutan Airlines.
 While it is possible to arrange flights into Bhutan from several Asian airports, we have arranged our Bhutan itineraries using the daily flights that now exist between Paro, Bhutan and Bangkok, Thailand.

 Chomolhari & the Bonte La (Camping Trek) is part of our Himalayan Classic Trek Series.
-We are also able to arrange this trek beginning on any date during the months of late March through May and mid-September to early November for a group of 1 to 12 people.
+In 2024, we are able to arrange this trek beginning on any date during the months of late March through May and late September to early November for a group of 1 to 12 people.

 Day 2.
-Guided sightseeing in the Paro Valley.
+Morning of sightseeing in Thimphu and drive to the Paro Valley

 Day 3.
-Drive to Shana and trek to Thongo Samba.
+Drive to Drugyel Dzong and further to Shana.
+Trek to Soi Thanthanka

-Day 7.
-Cross the Bonte La Pass to the Yaksa Valley.
+Day 6.
+Cross the Bonte La Pass to the Yaksa Valley

-Day 10.
-Over the Thombu La Pass to Shana.
-Drive to Paro.
+Day 9.
+The Thombu La Pass to Shana